dvhzldn/PERN-Todo-List/README.md

-# To-do list web app in JavaScript
+# ReactJS Todo list

-A simple and lightweight to-do list.
+A full-stack todo list web app written in JavaScript on a PERN stack (PostgreSQL, Express, ReactJS and NodeJS).

 ## Features